Cyber-Chic/Cyber-Chic/README.md

 ***

 ### 🛰️ THE STUDIO
-The Moore Signal Archive is an independent research studio operating at the intersection of deep space data, conceptual art, and human perception.
+The Moore Signal Archive is an impact-first creative studio that distributes limited-edition books and designs educational projects.

 ***